srg-imperial/GrayC/ISSTA-2023-AE/README.md

 ```
 Note: Csmith requires also m4; we used m4 1.4.18.

-We measured the throughput of Csmith vs. GrayC on 2-core, 8 GB, Intel, Ubuntu 20.04, virtual machine for 24 hours.
+We measured the throughput of GrayC and other fuzzers on 2-core, 8 GB, Intel, Ubuntu 20.04, virtual machine for 24 hours.

 ### Build from source